XRPLF/rippled/src/ripple/app/misc/FeeEscalation.md

 For consensus to be considered healthy, the consensus process must take less than 5 seconds.
-This time limit was chosen based on observed past behavior of the ripple network.
+This time limit was chosen based on observed past behavior of the network.
 Note that this is not necessarily the time between ledger closings, as consensus usually starts some amount of time after a ledger opens.

 ### Other Constants